mrrfid/fluidefi/README.md

 Rate limits are based on your subscription level and vary between 5 and 60 calls per second.

 ### "Currently in Alpha" and "Currently in Beta"
-From time to time FLUIDEFI documentation may indicate an API call or parameter is currently in Alpha or Beta.
+From time to time, the FLUIDEFI documentation may indicate an API call or parameter is currently in Alpha or Beta.
 "Currently in Beta" functionality is available to FLUIDEFI customers with access to our staging environment.
 "Currently in Alpha" functionality is available upon request to FLUIDEFI customers with dedicated servers.

 ### STATUS CODES AND ERROR RESPONSES